pngobiro/pngobiro.github.io/colleges/kmtc/diploma/Diploma in Kenya Registered Community Health Nursing/Year 3/Communicable & Vector-borne Diseases/01_Foundations_and_Epidemiology/Dr-Adebimpe-Introduction-to-Epidemiology/pdf-to-html-conversion-prompt-v7.md

     *   **Mandatory:** Each chunk MUST include a link back to the main `index.html` (Table of Contents).
     *   **Recommended:** Include breadcrumb navigation showing the user's current location within the document structure (e.g., `Home > Lecture 3 > Section 2`).
     *   **Recommended:** Include a progress indicator (e.g., "Lecture 3 of 7").

+## Chunk Content Extraction Process
+1.  **Identify Chunk Boundaries:** Programmatically identify the start and end markers for each chunk in the main MMD file.
+The start of a chunk is the heading that defines it (e.g., a line starting with `\section*` or a major heading).
+The end of a chunk is the line immediately preceding the start of the next chunk, or the end of the file.
+2.  **Create Temporary Chunk Files:** For each identified chunk, create a temporary MMD file (e.g., `temp_chunk_1.mmd`, `temp_chunk_2.mmd`).
+These files will contain *only* the MMD content for that specific chunk.
+3.  **Use Temporary Files as Source:** When creating the final HTML files, use the corresponding temporary MMD chunk file as the sole source of content.
+This ensures that all content for a given chunk is included and prevents accidental omissions.

 ## Content Preservation Rules
 1.  **CRITICAL: ALL original pedagogical content must be preserved EXACTLY AS-IS from the source PDF (after correcting OCR errors).** This includes text, formulas, data in tables, code snippets, and the *intent* of figures.